 Trails

 There are two main paved trails at the Park.
-These are wide enough to accommodate both bikes and pedestrians.
+These are wide enough to accommodate both bikes and pedestrians and also connect to one another.

 Trail 1: This is a 3 mile “lollipop” trail with a long handle and a small loop on the end.
 You can access this trail from either parking lot.

-This is a loop trail.
-Much of it is through wide open fields.
-You will have amazing views across the little Maumelle river, to the Arkansas River, and out to the I-430 bridge.
+This trail makes a big circle and much of it is through wide open fields.
+You will have amazing views across the little Maumelle river

 My favorite view in the entire park is the vista across a wide open field out towards Pinnacle Mountain.